- Rev Horror

 Dir.
 Kevin Kolsch & Dennis Widmyer (2014)

-A few weeks ago, I had the chance to sit down and watch Starry Eyes (with my wife no less, who tends to hate and refuse to watch horror movies).
+A few weeks ago, I had the chance to sit down and watch Starry Eyes (with The Morrigan no less, who tends to hate and refuse to watch horror movies).
 I had heard a lot about this movie, and the reviews ranged from outstanding to stellar.
 For a movie with limited release, I couldn't imagine that it was as good as everyone said it was.
 But, I'm a fan of movies about movies, and I love when people take advantage of the medium of film itself, so I was down to at least give it a go.
 Besides, the buzz was too big to ignore.

 You can't usually trust reviews used on movie posters, but comparisons to Lynch and Cronenberg?
 Holy shit...I am unequivocally glad that I did.
 Starry Eyes rocks.
 A story about a girl who is willing to give literally anything for fame, Starry Eyes tells the (slightly) exaggerated tale we've heard thousands of times before; that young actresses are forced to do unimaginable things to get ahead in the male-dominated Hollywood culture.
 After finding success, she quickly learns that perhaps she should've been a little bit more careful about what she wished for, and she doesn't like what she discovers about the true origin of the Hollywood Elite.
 The story has been repeated so many times it's practically a trope, but Starry Eyes manages to transcend the usual expectations.